How to Greet Customers in Retail Stores

 It should feel like you’re welcoming a friend into your home.

-A pleasant young woman from behind the counter looked over at me and said, “Welcome to Walgreens.”
+I remember once I walked into a Walgreens in Minneapolis.
+A pleasant young woman behind the counter looked over at me and said, “Welcome to Walgreens.”

-I nodded and thanked her and went on my hunt for Sudafed.
+I nodded, thanked her, and went on my hunt for Sudafed.

 Afterward, I walked into Nordstrom and couldn’t get greeted — not a word out of anyone — and I was there for 15 minutes.

 Regarding customer service techniques, what makes the difference between customers wanting to buy and leaving or wanting to browse and wanting to take something home?